wasp-lang/open-saas/docs/src/content/docs/guides/stripe-testing.md

 ---
 title: Stripe Testing
 ---
+This guide will show you how to test and try out your checkout, payments, and webhooks locally.

-First, make sure you've set up your Stripe account for testing and local development.
-You can find the guide [here](/docs/guides/stripe-integration).
+First, make sure you've set up your Stripe account for local development.
+You can find the guide [here](/guides/stripe-integration).

 ## Testing Webhooks via the Stripe CLI